williameriksson/RUST_AWEY/README.md

 Build the project with the required components listed in the description and implement functionality to create simple patterns with the LEDs while the stick is rotating.

 #### Grade 4
 Discuss and define how to implement functionality to generate human readable text that only requires a string as input.
+The solution shall be as hardware independent as possible so that it can be used on many targets with just small modifications or additions.

 #### Grade 5
-Implement functionality to generate human readable text that only requires a string as input.
+Implement the solution with the requirements listed in Grade 4.